 If a student's major professor is not a full-time member of the Psychology Department, a co-major professor from the Department must be appointed.
-For clinical psychology students, if the major professor is outside of the area and department, a clinical faculty must serve as co-mentor.
+For clinical psychology students, if the major professor is outside of the concentration and department, a clinical faculty must serve as co-mentor.

 Some outside faculty and mentors seek courtesy appointments from the department.
-The clinical psychology program's policy for approving courtesy appointments for outside professionals is that they must have no ethical complaints on their record, hold to clinical science values (engage in research, use evidence base in their work, and/or apply a scientific approach to clinical work), and have strong ties to our program and contribute in a substantive way to our mission.
-The latter can be met through supervising students in research or clinical work, providing consultation to faculty or students, or presenting your work at our brown bags and/or workshops that we hold to offer CEU credit to professionals on campus and the community.
-However, any formal research or clinical supervision of students requires clinical faculty approval and a clinical faculty co-mentor.
+The clinical psychology major's policy for approving courtesy appointments for outside professionals is that they must have no ethical complaints on their record, hold to clinical science values (engage in research, use evidence base in their work, and/or apply a scientific approach to clinical work), and have strong ties to our major and make on-going contributions in a substantive way to our mission.
+Those with courtesy appointments can regularly supervise students in clinical work, present their work to our major in a regular fashion, have a standing collaboration with students/faculty in the major, and/or regularly offer CEU workshops to professionals on campus and the community (hosted by the major to benefit student travel).
+However, any formal research or clinical supervision of students requires clinical faculty approval and a clinical faculty research co-mentor.